jonte/1-Wire-Bus-Master/README.md

     modprobe ds2482
     echo ds2482 0x18 > /sys/bus/i2c/devices/i2c-1/new_device

+A systemd service file for Raspberry Pi is available in `systemd/ds2482.service`.

 In the above example, `0x18` is the board's I2C address.
 This will remain valid as long as the `AD0-2` pins are connected to ground.
 If you change this, you will also have to change the board I2C address.

 The bus master devices, and any connected 1-Wire devices will appear under `/sys/bus/w1/devices/`.